 Our suffering is not caused by what happens or happened to us, what we experience.
 We suffer because of the way that we react to these events as driven by our cravings and the emotions, judgments, and attachments that flow from our cravings.
 Our cravings make peace impossible.

-Yet if there is one universal truth about most of us who are trying to walk the Buddhist path ... indeed of all people ... it is that we do not want to give up our cravings, we do not want to accept that they are bad for us, are the cause of our suffering.
+Yet if there is one universal truth about most of us who are trying to walk the Buddhist path ... indeed of all people ... it is that we do not want to give up our cravings, we do not want to accept that our emotions and perspectives are bad for us, are the cause of our suffering.
 Our cravings give us hope that we can escape or change what we don’t like in ourselves or our lives.

 If we accepted ourselves and our lives as they are, we fear that we would be terribly unhappy and depressed when just the opposite is true.
 There are too many things about ourselves and our lives that we don’t like, that we don’t feel good about.
 Yes, we perhaps acknowledge that our cravings cause us huge frustration and at times challenge our sanity with overwhelming fear and anxiety, but without those cravings we feel our lives would be terribly empty; that it would remove all hope of our being able to control our future.

-Besides, we say to ourselves, what we crave is what everyone craves.
+We also say to ourselves that what we crave is what everyone craves.
 It’s totally normal; it’s natural.
 It’s not something unhealthy or socially unacceptable like alcoholism or sex addiction; it doesn’t destroy people and families they way those addictions do.
+That may be true, but our "normal" cravings and the resulting emotions and actions do destroy individuals and families in more subtle ways; that is the source of the dysfunction we see in families and in society.

 But that is not what Buddhism is about, and that is not what brought us to Buddhism.
 No, the only way to end our suffering, to walk the path, is to free ourselves from the known, from our ego-mind habit-energies.